AeroMAPS/AeroMAPS/docs/books/documentation_airtransport.md

 passenger traffic between 2019 and 2050 in its median scenario {cite}`atagwaypoint`, while Airbus projects 3.6% for the period 2019-2041 {cite}`airbus`.
 Despite the Covid-19 health crisis, all the scenarios presented thus forecast a growth in air traffic in the coming decades.

-The development of air traffic is modelled via the evolution of the number of passenger kilometer, also known as Revenue Passenger Kilometres (RPK).
-A fixed rate of change is chosen as a parameter.
-A positive rate implies traffic growth, while a negative rate implies a decline in traffic.
-This rate is expressed as a percentage (%).